-A PTO Adapter will be useful when operating Victory’s EMSD and EMHD Embankment Flail mowers.
+A PTO Adapter can be useful when operating Victory’s EMSD and EMHD Embankment Flail mowers.

 The absence of a PTO Adapter could cause the PTO shaft to conflict with the arm weldment, which connects to the CAT I/II 3 point hitch.

 How do I operate the PTO on my tractor?

 Prior to running the PTO, you will need your tractor to reach the starting RPM (revolutions per minute).
 Once the starting RPM has been reached you can begin operating the PTO.

 Once the PTO has begun to power the attachment, steadily increase the throttle until you reach the operating speed.
 The typical running RPM (revolutions per minute) for a tractor mounted PTO is 540 RPM, although there are tractor models that rev higher.

 Always refer to your particular tractor model for instructions prior to first-time use.

 The most common PTO related injuries tend to occur when articles of loose clothing become entangled in the shaft.

 When operating the PTO, never reach over the shaft for any reason and avoid wearing loose-fitting clothing.